Skip to main content

 Session Managers: Feng Gui, Baker Hughes; Mojtaba Seyyedi, Global CCS Institute; Kazuhito Oseto, MITSUI & CO; Grace Stephani Titaley, PT Pertamina Hulu Energi

-CO2 utilisation technologies such as CO2 Enhanced Oil Recovery (EOR), conversion of CO2 into chemicals, mineral carbonation, and direct use of CO2 represent a critical focus area for low-carbon solutions.
-However, these technologies continue to face one or more of the following challenges: economic, commercial, and technical.
-Additionally, some are affected by geographical and regulatory situations unique to certain countries.
-For example, CO2 EOR has been a proven technology used by the industry for over three decades, yet in some regions, it is not recognised as an effective utilisation method.
-Furthermore, certain carbon conversion techniques are still classified at an immature technical readiness level, with some processes generating additional CO2 during plant operations.
+CO2 utilisation technologies, such as CO2 Enhanced Oil Recovery (EOR), the conversion of CO2 into chemicals, mineral carbonation, and the direct use of CO2, represent a critical focus area for low-carbon solutions.
+However, these technologies face several challenges, including economic, commercial and technical.
+Additionally, geographical and regulatory issues may affect implementation to certain countries.
+For instance, CO2 EOR has been a proven technology used in the industry for over three decades; however, it is not recognised as an effective utilisation method in some regions.
+Furthermore, certain carbon conversion techniques remain classified as having an immature technical readiness level, with some processes generating additional CO2 during plant operations.

-This session will highlight best practices and new technologies aimed at overcoming these challenges.
-It will feature case studies and examples, with a particular focus on showcasing unique initiatives from the Asia-Pacific region.
+This session will highlight best practices and new technologies aimed at overcoming these challenges, featuring case studies with a particular focus on unique initiatives from the Asia-Pacific region.

 1530